pauldoh21/FlatpackAssembly/timelog.md

 *2 hours* Modelled extra parts such as dowels and screws *0.5 hours* Adjusted instructions to suit new parts
-*1 hour* Created a system which allows parts and components to be interspersed for specific assemblies
+*1 hour* Created a system which allows parts and components to be interspersed for specific assemblies *1 hour* Set positions for each part during each step *2 hours* Set up scene for final use